irvinecodingclub/irvinecodingclub.github.io/volunteer.md

 # PVSA Awards

-ICC is open to all student volunteers!
+ICC is open to all student volunteers **9th-12th grade**!
 Your service hours may accumulate into earning a [Presidential Volunteer Service Award](https://www.presidentialserviceawards.gov/).

 ![](assets/images/pvsa-logo.png)